-Sustainability Commentary Impact Mitigation Post objective Mitigation A) Protection of The site falls within the 'main cities and towns' and the 'lower 0 Policy S9 'Environment' and +1 the natural rolling farmed and settled valley slopes' landscape character DM1 'High Quality Design' in environment areas.
-Development of the site is unlikely to have any negative the Local Plan Review could impact on biodiversity.
-The site is located within the existing potentially provide an settlement limit for Cullompton and is screened by surrounding improvement given that the development and therefore there is likely to be no impact on site is currently a brownfield landscape character.
-Overall a neutral effect. site.
-Therefore, a slight positive effect is considered.
-B) Protection There are no listed buildings located in close proximity.
-This -1/?
-If the policy requires 0/? and proposed development site lies to the west of an area where archaeological investigations promotion of previous archaeological work has exposed evidence of Neolithic and appropriate mitigation a quality built activity as well as Iron Age and Romano-British activity.
-Similar measures, overall a neutral and historic heritage assets are likely to extend into the area under effect although this remains environment consideration here.
-An overall slight negative and uncertain uncertain as the impact will effect is considered. depend on the results of the
+Sustainability Commentary Impact Mitigation Post objective Mitigation A) Protection of the natural environment The site falls within the 'main cities and towns' and the 'lower rolling farmed and settled valley slopes' landscape character areas.
+Development of the site is unlikely to have any negative impact on biodiversity.
+The site is located within the existing settlement limit for Cullompton and is screened by surrounding development and therefore there is likely to be no impact on landscape character.
+Overall a neutral effect.
+0 Policy S9 'Environment' and DM1 'High Quality Design' in the Local Plan Review could potentially provide an improvement given that the site is currently a brownfield site.
+Therefore, a slight positive effect is considered. +1 B) Protection and promotion of a quality built and historic environment -1/?
+If the policy requires archaeological investigations and appropriate mitigation measures, overall a neutral effect although this remains uncertain as the impact will depend on the results of the 0/?

-Sustainab bility Commentary Impact Mitigation Post objective 2 Mitigation investigation.
-C) Mitigathe ef climat chang ffects of te The site falls within the Cullompton Critical Drainage Area as defined by the Environment although it is also in the lowest flood risk zone 1.
+Susta inability Commentary Impact Mitigation Post objec tive Mitigation investigation. th cli litigating ne effects of imate nange The site falls within the Cullompton Critical Drainage Area as defined by the Environment although it is also in the lowest flood risk zone 1.
 There could be risk of additional development here increasing the risk of flood risk.
 Overall a negative effect is considered. -2 A policy requirement in the Local Plan Review seeks the provision of a sustainable urban drainage scheme to deal with all surface water from the development.
 Policy S11 Cullompton supporting text acknowledges the Critical Drainage Area at Cullompton which provides mitigation, overall a neutral effect is considered given the mitigation.
-0 D) Safego and minim resour This site is located on previously developed land.
-A positive effect. +2 +2 J No impact 0 0
+0 ar m afeguarding nd hinimising esource use This site is located on previously developed land.
+A positive effect. +2 +2 ec gr romoting conomic rowth and mployment No impact 0 0

-Susta ainability Commentary Impact Mitigation Post obje ctive Mitigation • upporting etail No impact 0 0 h Meeting ousing eeds Option provides for 16 new dwellings contributing towards future housing needs, a slight positive effect. +1 +1 co h nsuring ommunity ealth and vellbeing Development of the site would result in the loss of a Place of Public Worship.
+Sus stainability Commentary Impact Mitigation Post obj ective Mitigation F) Supporting retail No impact 0 0 G) Meeting housing needs Option provides for 16 new dwellings contributing towards future housing needs, a slight positive effect. +1 +1 H) Ensuring community health and wellbeing Development of the site would result in the loss of a Place of Public Worship.
 There could be an impact on Cullompton Air Quality Management Area which will require some mitigation.
 Considering the loss of community facility and the potential impact on air quality, overall a significant negative effect is considered. -3 If mitigation is provided for air quality impacts in the policy.
 If relocation of the local community facility is provided a neutral effect is considered, however this is uncertain as although the promoter suggests the redevelopment would not result in the loss of a local community facility as a new better site is preferable in a better location for congregation, the promoter has not given sufficient detail to be certain of this provision.
 As such a neutral although uncertain effect is considered.
 0/?
-I) D elivering the The site is within St Andrews' designated area.
+I) Delivering the The site is within St Andrews' designated area.
 This school has no 0/?
 0/?